kentslaney/login/README.md

 ```

 ## TODOs
+- option to auto-redirect to QR code link when logging in not to /qr url
 - group add_user, remove_user, etc
 - linked accounts
 - RemoteLoginBuilder needs to implement access group creation/adding users/etc